slarmoo/.github/profile/webFrameworks/react/vite/vite.md

 1. Replace the text in the App component with your name.
 1. Change the counter to increment by 10 instead of by one.

-When you are done, the application should look similar to this:
+After these changes, the application should look similar to this:

 ![React altered](reactAppAltered.png)